Proposed Extension to Hyndford Quarry, South Lanarkshire CL/12/0525

 South Lanarkshire Council were required to consult Historic Scotland (on behalf of Scottish Ministers) before determining the application.
 You can read more about Historic Scotland’s role in the planning application here

 Having considered the case in detail, Historic Scotland did not consider that the application raised such concerns that we should object.
 We looked at all of the issues within our formal role, including the impacts on the Falls of Clyde Designed Landscape and the Outstanding Universal Value of New Lanark World Heritage Site.
 Our detailed consultation response of 22 January 2013 sets out that consideration in detail.
 That letter and all of our subsequent communication with the Council are available on the South Lanarkshire Council planning portal

 South Lanarkshire Council were minded to grant consent for the proposal, and were required to notify that decision to Scottish Ministers.
-Ministers have now decided to call in the application for their own determination.
-Historic Scotland may have a further role in that process, and we cannot therefore discuss the merits of the case in detail at this stage.
-If, however, you have any further queries about our role in the planning process, please email us
+Ministers decided to call in the application for their own determination and hearing sessions were held on 19-21 August 2014.
+Pending Ministers’ decision on the case, we cannot discuss the merits of the case in detail, but if you have any further queries about our role in the planning process, please email us